michael-hll/command-tube/README.md

         Continue:
             Syntax: --continue [m] [n]
             Description:
-                If current command failed the later tube commands will be conditional skiped.
+                - If current command failed the later tube commands will be conditional skiped.

-                Normally if current command failed, the later tube commands will be skipped.
+                - Normally if current command failed, the later tube commands will be skipped.
 But use --continue parameter could change this.

-                Without m and n parameters: tube will run next command.
+                - Without m and n parameters: tube will run next command.

-                With m (m >= 1) parameter only: If current command failed, the later m steps will be skipped.
+                - With m (m >= 1) parameter only: If current command failed, the later m steps will be skipped.
 Otherwise the later m steps will be executed as normal.

-                With m & n ( m,n >=0 ) both parameters: If current command faild,
+                - With m & n ( m,n >=0 ) both parameters: If current command faild,
                 the later m steps after current will be skiped, the later n steps after m will be executed.
-                If current command successful, the previous senario will be swapped.
+                - If current command successful, the previous senario will be swapped.
                 The later m steps after current will be executed and the later n steps after m will be skipped.

         Redo:
             Syntax: --redo [m]
             Description:
-                Without m parameter, if current command failed it
+                - Without m parameter, if current command failed it
                 will be re-executed once.

-                With m (m < 0) parameter, and current command failed, it will
+                - With m (m < 0) parameter, and current command failed, it will
                 redo commands from previous m steps.

-                With m (m > 0) parameter, and current command success, it will redo this command for m times.
+                - With m (m > 0) parameter, and current command success, it will redo this command for m times.

         If:
             Syntax: --if {tube_variable} | value=={tube_variable} | value!={tube_variable}
             Description:
-                If {tube_variable} uppercase equals 'FALSE' or 'NO' then the current tube command will be skipped.
+                - If {tube_variable} uppercase equals 'FALSE' or 'NO' then the current tube command will be skipped.
-                For value=={tube_variable} condition, if value not equal {tube_variable} then current command will be skipped.
+                - For value=={tube_variable} condition, if value not equal {tube_variable}
+                then current command will be skipped.
-                For value!={tube_variable} condition, if value equal {tube_variable} then this command will be skipped.
+                - For value!={tube_variable} condition, if value equal {tube_variable} then
+                this command will be skipped.
-                It also support >, >=, <, <= cases, make sure the values are numbers before comparison.
+                - It also support >, >=, <, <= cases, make sure the values are numbers.
                 Note: Extra spaces are NOT allowed in the compare expression.

         Key: